e-alfred/ocdownloader/README.md

 ## Companion apps/extensions for Firefox/Chrome/Opera/Vivaldi and Windows

-Webextension addon for both Firefox-based and Chromium-based browsers: https://github.com/e-alfred/ocDownloader_ChromeExtension
+Webextension addon for both Firefox-based and Chromium-based browsers (can be found on addons.mozilla.org and the Chrome Web Store): https://github.com/e-alfred/ocDownloader_ChromeExtension

 Jetpack/PMKit addon for Firefox <=56 and Palemoon: https://github.com/e-alfred/ocdownloader_FFAddon

 UWP Windows 8.1/10 app: https://github.com/e-alfred/ocDownloader_WindowsDesktop

+If you want to write your own app or extension, this would be highly welcome. ocDownloader has an API (look at controller/lib/api.php here: https://github.com/e-alfred/ocdownloader/blob/master/controller/lib/api.php) that allows you to add and list downloads using ocDownloader.

 ## ARIA2 installation
 You have to install Aria2 on your system.
 To do this on Debian/Ubuntu you can use the following command: